tmolteno/tart_modules/tart_tools/README.md

 ## NEWS

+* 1.2.0b3 Update links to the github repository.
 * 1.2.0b2 tart_get_archive_data: Use a five digit leading-zeros number for multiple downloads, default to all data if --n is not specified
 * 1.2.0b1 new tool: tart_get_archive_data super convenient to query the AWS cloud archive of TART data.